Snowflake-Labs/schemachange/README.md

 ## Notes

-In the interest of safety, if scripts are removed from the repository, they will not automatically be removed in snowflake.
-The script only giveth, it does not taketh away.

 This is a community-developed script, not an official Snowflake offering.
-It comes with no support.
+It comes with no support or warranty.
+However, feel free to raise a github issue if you find a bug or would like a new feature.

+## Maintainers

+- James Weakley (@jamesweakley)
+- Jeremiah Hansen (@jeremiahhansen)

 ## License